-We are investigating molecular mechanisms governing cell plasticity and cell quiescence using zebrafish and human cells.
+We are investigating molecular mechanisms governing cell plasticity and cell proliferation-quiescence decision.
 The decision for cells to proliferate or not plays key roles in development, tissue repair, and regeneration.
-Compared with our extensive understanding of the cell cycle, however, we have limited knowledge of how the cellular quiescence state is regulated.
-Our current studies focus on discovering cell-autonomous and non-autonomous mechanisms regulating the entry, maintenance, and exit of the cellular quiescent state.
 We have developed a zebrafish model, in which a population of quiescent cells can be induced to reenter the cell cycle and proliferate.
 Using this whole animal platform, in vivo imaging, CRISPR/Cas9 gene editing, chemical biology, and RNAseq analyses have led to the discovery of a number of key regulators governing the cell quiescence-proliferation decision.
 Many of them are converged onto the insulin/insulin-like growth factor (IIS)-PI3 kinase-Akt-mTor signaling pathway.